headslive/web/wiki/usingheads.md

 will be automagically recognized by your computer and will be given a name such as `sdb` or something in a similar manner.
 It resides in `/dev` on your filesystem.
 You can check your `dmesg` output to figure out the correct device if you are not sure.
+You might see partitions like `/dev/sdb1` and `/dev/sdb2`.
+These will be destroyed once you execute the `dd` command below.

-Once you got it, the only thing you need to do is dd the ISO to a flash drive by doing the following:
+Once you got it, the only thing you need to do is dd the ISO to a flash drive by doing the following with root permissions (note that the device is `/dev/sdb` and not `/dev/sdb1`):

 	; dd if=heads-*.iso of=/dev/sdb bs=1M && sync